lalitdotdev/devcastle/README.md

 - [x] User dashboard UI
 - [x] User Profile updation
 - [x] Comment system
+- [x] Job Portal
+- [x] Admin Panel for managing jobs and ensure only verified jobs are posted
 - [ ] Dedicated Blog section for sharing articles(Building)
+- [ ] Make job portal more interactive and user friendly and Integrate Advanced Functionality into DevCastle Job Board with AI.
 - [ ] Alumni Connect: Connect with alumni and exchange experiences (TODO)
 - [ ] Internships: Find and apply for internships and fellowships (TODO)
 - [ ] Audio Conferencing: Host audio conferences within the community a separate platform coderspaces powered by Campusbuddy.